scottgirard/Group-14-Project/Final Project/README.md

 Foreign Currency Exchange is written in Python with several components using the Plotly and Dash libraries.
 The application reads a .csv file into a dataframe then responds to user input via callbacks.
 Various data points are selected from the dataframe to generate time-series charts and the most current data in the .csv file is used for the currency conversions.

+This app is a multi-page Dash app, so it also serves as an example of how to properly structure a Dash application to use multiple pages.

-Our current dataset covers a time period between the year 2000 and 2019, but the application could be easily adapted to use a different dataset or even a combination of historical data and real-time data feeds.
+Our current dataset covers a time period between the year 2000 and 2019, but the application could be adapted to use a different dataset or even a combination of historical data and real-time data feeds.

 The application is intended to be easy to use by both foreign currency investors as well as those who travel across borders and need to make currency conversions on the fly.